Frequently Asked Questions

 A21.
 Your noodles will keep in the fridge, but you will find that they taste the best when just freshly prepared.
 An opened packet of dried noodles will keep in your pantry for the full shelf life listed on the packet but it is preferable that you store them in an air-tight container.

-A22.
 In Japan, 100% buckwheat noodles are called Jyuwari (or Towari) Soba and contain 100% buckwheat.
 We don't make Jyuwari Soba.
 We make Soba which is authentically buckwheat and wheat.
-The direct translation of 'soba' is buckwheat and so we use the English name as a subtitle.
+We use the alternate meaning of 'soba' (buckwheat) for the English name as a subtitle.
 Authentic Soba noodles contain wheat flour.
 Our recipe is an authentic Japanese soba recipe.
 We export our Soba to Japan.

 A23.
 No. We appreciate the need for gluten-free products, especially in the western diet.
 We would like to make a gluten-free noodle but as the main raw ingredient in the majority of our products is wheat flour, cross-contamination would potentially be an issue.
 Even if the raw ingredients we used were gluten-free, we would not be able to market it as gluten-free and so we do not make gluten-free noodles.